-The governing body ensures the Trust schools contribute to inter-agency working, in line with statutory and local guidance.
+The governing bodies ensure the schools contribute to inter-agency working, in line with statutory and local guidance.
 It ensures that information is shared and stored appropriately and in accordance with statutory requirements.

-The governing body ensures that all adults in our Trust who work with children undergo safeguarding and child protection training at induction as appropriate and that it is regularly updated.
+The governing bodies ensure that all adults in our schools who work with children undergo safeguarding and child protection training at induction as appropriate and that it is regularly updated.
 All staff members receive regular safeguarding and child protection updates, at least annually, to provide them with the relevant skills and knowledge to keep our children safe.

-The governing body ensures our pupils are taught about safeguarding (including online safety) through teaching and learning opportunities as part of a broad and balanced curriculum.
+The governing bodies ensure our pupils are taught about safeguarding (including online safety) through teaching and learning opportunities as part of a broad and balanced curriculum.
 We work in accordance with government regulations which make the subjects of Relationships Education (for primary age pupils) and Relationships and Sex Education (for secondary age pupils) and Health Education (for all pupils in state-funded schools) mandatory.

-The governing body and Academy leadership team are responsible for:
+The governing bodies and Trust leadership team are responsible for:

-- ensuring we have in place safer recruitment procedures that help to deter, reject or identify people who might abuse children - ensuring we meet statutory responsibilities to check adults working with children and have recruitment and selection procedures in place (see the school's 'Safer Recruitment' policy for further information) - ensuring volunteers are appropriately supervised in our schools
+- ensuring we have in place safer recruitment procedures that help to deter, reject or identify people who might abuse children - ensuring we meet statutory responsibilities to check adults working with children and have recruitment and selection procedures in place (see the school's 'Safer Recruitment' policy for further information)